garrandall/popular-music-data/tracks/i-wanna-know-joe.md

 So I can be the one who always makes you smile

-Girl, he never understood what you were worth (hmm, no) And he never took the time to make it work, no
+Girl, he never understood what you were worth (hm, no) And he never took the time to make it work, no
 (You deserve more lovin', girl)
 Baby, I'm the kind of man who shows concern, yes I do, oh